mrstefangrimm/GRIS5A/README.md

 # GRIS5A
-GRIS5A is an DIY open source motion phantom.
+GRIS5A is a DIY open source motion phantom.
 It has 5 axes which can be individually moved in longitudinal direction and can be rotated.
 The name "Gris" "5A" comes from its color (gray) and the 5 axes.

 GRIS5A is a working motion phantom.
 It has a respiratory motion platform and four cylindrical probe holders.
 The body and the cylinders are made out of wood.